 - Vout is the output voltage (in our case 5V)

 How it works:

-When switch S is opened the magnetic field of the inductor L starts to collapse inducing current through the inductor L creating a high voltage spike and the current is pushed through the red line (through the diode D) and is stored in the capacitor C.
+- When switch S is opened the magnetic field of the inductor L starts to collapse inducing current through inductor L and creating a high-voltage spike.
+The current is pushed through the red line (through the diode D) and is stored in capacitor C.

-(Side note about capacitors: If you don't know how a capacitor works -> the space between the plates indicates that the circuit is broken there and no electrons can flow through -> the electrical particles are stored at the plates creating a load and when the input voltage is lower than the stored the capacitor tries to push current in the opposite direction -> that is why there is a diode there to stop the current flowing back.)
+(Side note about capacitors: If you don’t know how a capacitor works -> the space between the plates indicates that the circuit is broken, the electrons can’t flow through -> the electrical particles are stored at the plates creating a load, and when the input voltage is lower than the capacitor tries to push the stored particles in the opposite direction -> that is why there is a diode there to stop the current flowing back.)

-When the switch S is switched very fast this effect pumps up the Vout.
+When the switch S is turned on and off very fast this effect pumps up the Vout.
 The switch S is normally a MOS transistor.

-In this way the Vout is much higher than Vin.
-But in the same time the output current is much lower than the input current (P = U.I).
+In this way, the Vout is much higher than Vin.
+But at the same time, the output current is much lower than the input current (P = U.I).

-The DC DC Boost Converter has 5V stable output independent of the power source.
+The DC-DC Boost Converter has a 5V stable output independent of the power source.

-I can also calculate the needed resistors for the LEDs and other components that need different voltage independent of the power supply and don't have to change the circuit when I change the power source
+- I can also calculate the needed resistors for the LEDs and other components that need different voltages independent of the power supply and I don’t have to change the circuit when I change the power source

 In the picture below I set up the input voltage to 3.6V (equals to 3 rechargeable AA batteries)